Grow Huge Bell Peppers with These Pro Tips!

 For starters, they may have been planted too early.
 Peppers aren’t frost tolerant so if you plant them too early in the season when the nights still get cold, then you may accidentally stunt the growth of your peppers.

-When peppers are stunted, you may notice that they grow slowly and tend to be smaller than expected.
+When bell pepper plants are stunted, you may notice that they grow slowly and tend to be smaller than expected.

 The first step in ensuring that your peppers produce large fruits is to make sure that they are planted correctly.